- 1959: 22 baby boys named Ferlin

 The name Ferlin was inspired by American country singer Ferlin Husky.
 His 1953 singles “A Dear John Letter” and “Forgive Me, John” — both duets with Jean Shepard — are what put him, and his name, on the map.

-But the name Ferlin would never have come to anyone’s attention if Ferlin Husky had stuck with the stage name Terry Preston, which he’d been using since the late ’40s.
-Some sources say he began using a stage name because he felt his real name “sounded too rural.”
+But the name Ferlin would never have come to anyone’s attention if Ferlin Husky had stuck with the stage name Terry Preston, which he began using in the late ’40s.
+Some sources say he used a stage name because he felt his real name “sounded too rural.”
 He was convinced by record producer Ken Nelson to revert to his birth name in the early ’50s:

 [Nelson] pushed Terry Preston to drop his stage name and use his given name, Ferlin Husky.
 “I thought, ‘Oh, my god, Terry Preston, my goodness’ sake’ — it sounded too sweet for a country singer.
 So I said, ‘Ferlin, why don’t you use your right name?
 It’s a good masculine name, and it’s an unusual name.’
 And he didn’t want to do it.
 One day, he and his father and I were riding in the car, and I mentioned it to his father, and his father said, ‘Ferlin, you’re never gonna be a success until you use your right name.'”